kk030826/IS-477-Group-project/ProjectPlan.md

 We anticipate certain technical and legal constraints that may impact our workflow:
 * **API Rate Limiting:** The `nba_api` often throttles requests.
 We must implement time delays in our scripts to ensure the acquisition process is stable and reproducible.
 * **Entity Resolution:** NBA player names often include suffixes (Jr., III) or special characters (e.g., Luka Dončić).
 Our integration logic must account for these to avoid "null" values during our SQL joins.
-* **Data Privacy & Terms of Use:** While the data is public, we must comply with the robots.txt and Terms of Service for Basketball-Reference and HoopsHype to ensure ethical scraping practices.
+* **Data Privacy & Terms of Use:** While our primary data sources (NBA.com, Basketball-Reference, HoopsHype) are public, we operate under a "Fair Use" doctrine for academic research.
+We have reviewed the robots.txt for each domain to ensure our automated collection scripts do not violate their crawling policies.
+All data will be attributed to its original source, and no proprietary or non-public financial records will be accessed.
 * **Data Sparsity:** Salary data for "two-way" players or 10-day contract athletes may be incomplete, requiring us to set a "Minimum Minutes Played" threshold for our analysis.

 ## Gaps